Automattic/wp-calypso/client/gutenberg/extensions/starter/README.md

 `component.js` is the React component that is rendered in the editor and the view.
 All view logic goes here.

-`config.js` contains all the basic information for the block, including title, keywords, and attributes.
-Any other constants should be defined here.

 `edit.js` is the complete Gutenberg edit() function.

 `editor.scss` is the stylesheet that will be used only in the editor.
 This typically contains almost no styles, since `view.scss` is also included in the editor environment.